igordall/EPFL_IKEA/README.md

 | Accuracy         |         0.45        |   0.20  |      0.31     |      0.35     |      -    |

-Understanding the differences in these metrics is crucial for comprehending model performance. **Precision** quantifies the accuracy of positive <u>predictions</u>, highlighting the proportion of true positives among all positive predictions. **Recall** assesses the model's ability to <u>identify</u> all relevant instances, focusing on the proportion of actual positives correctly identified. **F1-score** provides a balance between precision and recall, useful in situations with uneven class distributions. **Accuracy** reflects the overall correctness of the model across all predictions, relevant when the classes are symmetric in size and the costs of false positives and false negatives are similar.
+Understanding the differences in these metrics is crucial for comprehending model performance. **Precision** quantifies the accuracy of positive <u>predictions</u>, highlighting the proportion of true positives among all positive predictions. **Recall** assesses the model's ability to identify all relevant instances, focusing on the proportion of actual positives correctly identified. **F1-score** provides a balance between precision and recall, useful in situations with uneven class distributions. **Accuracy** reflects the overall correctness of the model across all predictions, relevant when the classes are symmetric in size and the costs of false positives and false negatives are similar.

 In our case, the respective subsections are more or less even, suggesting balanced model performance in terms of handling different classes and types of errors.
 In subsequent sections, we will delve deeper into each model, exploring their advantages and limitations in detail.